jrudar/LANDMark/README.md

         Specifies if Extremely Randomized Tree models should be trained.
 Could be used as an alternative to neural network models.

+    max_samples_tree: int, default = -1
+        Specifies the maximum number of samples used to construct each tree.
+        A stratified random sample is chosen to construct each tree.
+If '-1' is selected, all samples are chosen.

     bootstrap: bool, default = False
         Specifies if each tree is built using a bootstrap sample.